oracle-livelabs/goldengate/goldengate-microservices21c/create-replication/create-replication.md

 As we are receiving transactions in the **oggdaa** deployment, we can use a **Replicat** service to insert them into another destination, in this case we'll be using a Kafka system as a target.

-1. Navigate to the Home screen of the service
+1. Re-open the Service Manager (service on port 10000) and select the oggdaa Deployment

-2. Click on the **Administrative Service** tab on the top of the screen
+2. Click on the **Administrative Service** Service

 3. Click on the **+** sign of the **Replicat** section